Damien Middle School Pre TOC Prep Tournament

 Hello All,

-My name is Andrew Ramallo, I am a sophomore at Damien High school and I this is my second-year debating.
+My name is Andrew Ramallo, I am a junior at Damien High school and I this is my third-year debating.

 As far as pet peeves and things I look for in giving speaks.
 I do appreciate giving road maps/orders before your speeches.
 I also look for clarity and I am fine with spreading and speaking quickly but if I feel I'm unable to comprehend and hear what you're saying I will say "clearer or speak up."
 I absolutely hate it when people clip.
 Card cutting is fine as long as you tell your opponents as well as the judge(s) and send a marked document after the speech has concluded.
 Don't be offensive, no name calling, no slurs, limit bad language.
 Be a good teammate and show good sportsmanship.